1 ¡Hola! :)

 Actividad B

 Paso 2.
-Greet 2-3 people with a new greeting you learned.
-Which greetings did you use?
+Greet 2-3 classmates around you in Spanish with the new expressions you learned.
+Which ones did you use? 🙂

 Actividad C